emwap/stream-paper/paper.md

 size, followed by an initialization of the array.
 The initialization produces the `next` function which is used in the loop body to produce new elements in the stream which are successively stored in the array.
-When the loop is done, the mutable array is frozen, returning a immutable array as the final result.
+When the loop is done, the mutable array is frozen, returning an immutable array as the final result.

 We are now in a position to write  an efficient moving average using